-One: mainly in the inferomedial quadrant,
+One: mainly in the inferomedial (lower inner) quadrant

-Two: in the two inferior quadrants, and
+Two: in the two inferior (lower) quadrants, and

 Three: affecting the whole breast.

-The tuberous breast gives quite an unattractive look and understandably those affected with this type of breast deformity are highly motivated to have it corrected.BEFORE AND AFTER PHOTOS
+Generally, those affected with this type of breast deformity are highly motivated to have it corrected.BEFORE AND AFTER PHOTOS

-- flattening the pointy breast
+- flatten the pointy breast

-- broadening of the breast base
+- broaden the breast base

-- increase in breast size.
+- increase the breast size.